sawatani/wercker-step-deploy-Elastic_Beanstalk/README.md

 # Requirement

-This step assumes that java and sbt is already installed*, and application is able be packaged by "sbt dist" command.
+This step assumes that application is already be packaged by "sbt dist" command.
-It does not matter if application is build with playframework on previous build steps.

 # Usage